SnowSzn/rgss-script-editor/README.md

 ## Features

+- **Version Control**
+  - Allows you to have a version control of the game's scripts
+  - The script editor view shows VS Code source control diff colors on the tree view
 - **Workspace Support**
   - You can change the active folder easily in a workspace.
   - If an important setting is modified, it will re-open the current workspace folder automatically.
 - **Run Game**
-  - You can run the game within VSCode using a customizable key shortcut (F12 by default)
+  - You can run the game within VS Code using a customizable keybind (F12 by default)
   - Both `test` (`debug`) and `console` (RPG Maker VX Ace) modes are supported.
     - Optionally, custom arguments can be used instead of the default ones.
   - You can also specify a custom path to the game, in case you want to run an MKXP-Z executable.
   - You can set the behavior of the extension when running the game executable:
-    - Nothing: Does nothing, this how RPG Maker Editor behaves (default)
+    - **Nothing**: Does nothing, this how RPG Maker Editor behaves (default)
-    - Kill and Run: Kills the current game process and runs it again
+    - **Kill and Run**: Kills the current game process and runs it again.
-    - Allow Multiple: Allows the user to start more than one game process at the same time
+    - **Allow Multiple**: Allows the user to start more than one game process at the same time.
 - **Backup Creation**
-  - A back up of the original scripts bundle file will always be created upon script extraction
+  - A back-up of the original scripts bundle file will always be created upon script extraction.
-    - Thus, the script loader will be created
-  - You can freely create a bundle file of all scripts as a back up at any time.
+  - You can freely create a bundle file of all scripts as a back-up at any time.
-    - All back ups are named with a timestamp of when they were created.
+    - All back-ups are named with a timestamp of when they were created.
-    - The back up bundle file will include **all editor sections** (whether they are enabled or disabled)
+    - The back-up bundle file will include **all editor sections** (whether they are enabled or disabled)
   - All back ups are saved into the specified folder in the extension's settings.
 - **Scripts Extraction**
   - You can extract all scripts inside the bundle file to a custom folder within the project's folder.
   - Each RPG Maker script entry will be converted into the appropiate equivalent for the extension's script editor in the process.
-    - Every nameless entry with no code will be treated as a separator.
+    - Every **nameless entry** with no code will be treated as a **separator**.
-    - Any other entry, will be treated as a script file.
+    - **Any other entry** will be treated as a **script file**.
     - An entry with no code besides an specific comment this extension creates will be treated as a folder.
-  - If you are extracting a bundle file previously created by this extension, the tree structure will be recreated.
+  - If you are extracting a bundle file previously created by this extension, **the tree structure will be recreated**.
 - **Bundle File Creation**
   - This process is **heavily recommended** when sharing a copy of your game.
   - You can create an RPG Maker bundle file (`Scripts.rxdata`, `Scripts.rvdata` or `Scripts.rvdata2`) using the current enabled scripts.
-    - If you do not want to include a folder or a certain script in the final bundle file, you can just uncheck them and it will be ignored when creating the bundle file
+    - If you do not want to include a folder or a certain script in the final bundle file, you can just uncheck them and it will be ignored when creating the bundle file.
+  - You can quickly compile a bundle file with a customizable keybind (CTRL+F5 by default)
+    - This bundle file will be saved at the path specified in the extension's settings.
-  - You can create a new bundle file from the selected scripts on the extension's tree view
+  - You can create a new bundle file with specific scripts on the extension's tree view.
     - You must select manually all editor sections in the tree view you want to include in the package file
   - The bundle file is always created keeping the order and tree structure the user creates (subfolders, separators...)
     - You can later rebuild the tree from any bundle file created by this extension (as well as the loading order) if it is not improperly modified by the user.